RachaelBull/forever-foundations/README.md

 - Family and friends that are looking to help their loved ones find a venue
 - People of any age and any gender

+### First Time Visitor Goals:

+- Visit the site and know the purpose immedietaly and navigate easily.
+- View a page of posts without having to create an account.
+- Be able to create an account quickly and easily.
+- Be able to easily add my own pictures and posts.
+- Have the ability to search for posts and profiles using keywords.

+### Returning Visitor Goals:

+- Easily locate back to posts I've liked to revisit or reply to any comments that have been made.
+- Be able to follow new popular users profiles without having to navigate to their profiles.
+- Add more of my own posts or comments.

 ## Project Goals

 - Build a platform for a wide range of people